-Good news for hunters with gun dogs: even though grey wolves are known to be carriers of parasites and share the same ones with dogs, they aren't an increased risk for hunting dogs (or humans), according to new study.
+Good news for hunters with gun dogs: even though grey wolves are known to be carriers of parasites and share the same ones with dogs, they aren't an increased risk for hunting dogs (or humans), according to a new study.

 The open-access journal International Journal for Parasitology: Parasites and Wildlife has published a study detailing the connection between the breeding patterns of parasites in grey wolves and in hunting dogs.

-Those kinds of close interactions with corpses or bodily fluids of other animals is normally a strong breeding ground for parasites, especially considering that grey wolves are wild animals and are much more prone to having different bacteria they can pass on without any visible symptoms.
+Those kinds of close interactions with corpses or bodily fluids of other animals are normally a strong breeding ground for parasites, especially considering that grey wolves are wild animals and are much more prone to having different bacteria they can pass on without any visible symptoms.

 New research from the Berlin-based Leibniz Institute for Zoo and Wildlife Research (IZW) has shown that populations of grey wolves have little to no effect on the parasite burden of hunting dogs.

 Since the 1990s, grey wolves have been expanding their habitat all over central Europe — this is why research into their effect on all types of household dogs is especially pertinent.

 What The Scientists Focused On In Feces Of The Host

 The study found that the richness and rate of infection of Sarcocystis worms did not differ between the two groups of hunting dogs that were tested.

 If there has been a rise of any other bacteria or parasite, it has not yet been identified.
-So, hunters can breathe easy for the safety of their dogs.
+So hunters can breathe easily for the safety of their dogs.

 Regular Deworming Is Still A Must, Scientists Warn

-Even though protozoan parasites such as Sarcocystis cannot be destroyed by deworming, many others can; scientists advise to continue regular cycles of deworming a dog as much as possible.
+Even though protozoan parasites such as Sarcocystis cannot be destroyed by deworming, many others can; scientists advise continuing regular cycles of deworming a dog as much as possible.

-The European Scientific Council for Companion Animal Parasites (ESCCAP) identifies hunting dogs as high-risk group for infection by parasites and bacteria, therefore recommending using a dog dewormer as a monthly procedure.
+The European Scientific Council for Companion Animal Parasites (ESCCAP) identifies hunting dogs as a high-risk group for infection by parasites and bacteria, recommending a dog dewormer as a monthly procedure.

 Another scientifically recommended method of reducing the risk of tapeworms and other parasites in dogs is cooking their meat thoroughly.